Configure synchronization with a Web server

 Before you start

 Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
 For details, see Manage plugins.

 Server access configuration

-PyCharm controls interaction with Web servers through server access configurations.
-Anytime you are going to use a server, you need to define a server access configurations, no matter whether your server is on a remote host or on your machine.
+PyCharm controls interaction with web servers through server access configurations.
+Anytime you are going to use a server, you need to define a server access configuration, no matter whether your server is on a remote host or on your machine.

 The server type (in-place, local, or remote).

 The computer (host) where the server is running.
 For in-place and local servers, PyCharm presupposes that it is the current computer where your project is.

 The server access configuration root: the highest folder in the server hierarchy that can be accessed through the server configuration.